LGG Registry Eligibility

 You are eligible to enroll in the Low Grade Glioma Registry if you:

-People who have had two or more surgeries are eligible to enroll in an additional study within the Registry called OPTIMUM.
+People who have had two or more surgeries for their glioma (separated by at least 6 months) are eligible to enroll in an additional study within the Registry called OPTIMUM.

 Terms used to classify low grade glioma have changed over the last decade, and may include: